 COURSE WORKLOAD: This is a 3 credit hour course.
 According to the University of Utah's Policy 6-100 III Sec.
-3F, (see www.regulations.utah.edu/academics/ 6-100.html), "at the University of Utah we assume that there is at least one hour in class and two hours outside of class per week [or the equivalent combination] connected to every credit hour" (brackets added).
+C6, (see http://regulations.utah.edu/academics/6-100.php), "at the University of Utah we assume that there is at least one hour in class and two hours outside of class per week [or the equivalent combination] connected to every credit hour" (brackets added).
 So you should expect to study for Econ.
-4010 about 6 hours outside of class every week.
+4010 about 6 hours outside of viewing lectures every week.